1. What is Docker?

 Docker has gotten so much attention for creating easily reproducible software and computing environments in the last few years, that it is sometimes conflated with container technology generally.
 But, just as every tissue is not a Kleenex, your workflow can benefit from container technology without using Docker.

 While great for some environments, use of Docker creates some security concerns in a shared environment, like a cluster.
-Livermore Computing supports the use of Singularity and Podman rather than Docker.
+Livermore Computing supports the use of Podman rather than Docker.
 See below for more info.

-2. Docker vs. Singularity vs. Podman
+2. Docker vs. Podman

 Docker is the best known name in the container world but comes with drawbacks in a High Performance Computing (HPC) environment like Livermore Computing (LC), such as namespace-related security concerns.
 Ideally, we would work with HPC-friendly container technologies that lack Docker's vulnerabilities but are fully interoperable with Docker -- the industry standard.
 For example, enabling our users to run pre-existing Docker containers, to build new containers using Dockerfiles, and to run containers with Docker-like syntax all on Livermore Computing machines would allow us to leverage tools and expertise that our users may have developed in other environments.